CodeReclaimers/btce-api/README.md

 All of the functions above also take an optional 'connection' argument, which should be an instance of BTCEConnection.
-This will speed up multiple function calls, as a new connection will not have to be created for every all.
+This will speed up multiple function calls, as a new connection will not have to be created for every call.

 The TradeAPI class in the btceapi module accesses the trading API, and requires a KeyHandler object.
 The KeyHandler manages your API key and secret values